Semantic Models for the First-stage Retrieval: A Comprehensive Review: Early methods for semantic retrieval

 \subsection{Topic Models}

-Another line of research focuses on the semantic relationships between words---usually modeling words' co-occurrence relation to discover the latent topics in texts, and matching queries and documents by their topics.
+Another line to improve $\phi$ and $\psi$ simultaneously focuses on semantic relationships between words---usually modeling words' co-occurrence relation to discover latent topics in texts and matching queries and documents by their topic representations.
+In this way, each dimension of the representation indicates a topic instead of a term.
+Besides, the inverted index becomes impractical since topic representations lose sparsity.

 Topic modeling methods have received much attention in natural language processing (NLP) tasks.
 Overall, they can be divided into two categories, including probabilistic and non-probabilistic approaches.
-The non-probabilistic topic models, such as latent semantic indexing (LSI)~\cite{deerwester1990indexing}, non-negative matrix factorization (NMF)~\cite{lee2001algorithms} and regularized latent semantic indexing (RLSI)~\cite{wang2011regularized}, are usually obtained by matrix factorization.
+The non-probabilistic topic model, such as latent semantic indexing (LSI)~\cite{deerwester1990indexing}, non-negative matrix factorization (NMF)~\cite{lee2001algorithms}, and regularized latent semantic indexing (RLSI)~\cite{wang2011regularized}, is usually obtained by matrix factorization.
 Taking LSI as an example, it uses a truncated singular value decomposition (SVD) to obtain a low-rank approximation to the document-term matrix, then each document can be represented as a mixture of topics.
 Other topic models choose different strategies to conduct the matrix factorization.
-For example, NMF introduces the non-negative constraint and RLSI assumes the topics are sparse.
-For the probabilistic approaches, probabilistic latent semantic indexing (pLSI)~\cite{hofmann1999probabilistic} and latent dirichlet allocation (LDA)~\cite{blei2003latent} are most widely used.
-Probabilistic topic models are usually generative models, where each topic is defined as a probabilistic distribution over terms in the vocabulary and each document in the collection is defined as a probabilistic distribution over the topics.
+For example, NMF introduces the non-negative constraint and RLSI assumes topics are sparse.
+For probabilistic approaches, probabilistic latent semantic indexing (pLSI)~\cite{hofmann1999probabilistic} and latent dirichlet allocation (LDA)~\cite{blei2003latent} are most widely used.
+Probabilistic topic models are usually generative models, where each topic is defined as a probabilistic distribution over terms in the vocabulary and each document in the collection is defined as a probabilistic distribution over topics.